AmarjithTK/CPP_CS-2018-19/README.md

 ## Second Testbook

+### Arrays
+    * Addition of a matrix
+    * Array traversal
+    * Binary search
+    * Bubble sort
+    * Linear Search
+    * Print a matrix
+    * Print the scores in reverse order
+    * Selection sort
+    * Sum of diagonal elements of a matrix

 ### For loop
     * Average score of students using for loop
     * Factorial using for loop
     * Fibnocci sequence
     * To check whether a number is prime
     * To display star pattern
+    * Print the largest integer

 ### IF-Else ladder
     * Find the tallest person